Click2Cloud/Azure-Migrate/assessment/tailwind-traders.md

   <img src="https://github.com/Click2Cloud/Azure-Migrate/blob/master/images/tailwind-traders/tailwind-dma12.PNG?raw=true">
 </kbd></p>

-## Steps for WebApp Assessment using Azure App Service Migration Assisstant
+## Steps for WebApp Assessment using Azure App Service Migration Assistant

 The App Service Migration Assistant is designed to simplify your journey to the cloud through a free, simple, and fast solution to migrate .Net applications from on-premises to the cloud.

-1. Download and open the Azure App Service Migration Assisstant.
+1. Download and open the Azure App Service Migration Assistant.
 Select the app for assessment and start the assessment.

 <p><kbd>
   <img src="https://github.com/Click2Cloud/Azure-Migrate/blob/master/images/tailwind-traders/app-assessment1.PNG?raw=true">